Written by Pradeep

 In This Article

 A urinary tract infection (UTI) occurs when the urinary tract system, which includes the urethra, bladder, ureters, and kidneys, becomes infected.
 An infection occurs when bacteria get into this system from other parts of the body like the skin, vagina, and rectum.
 When the bacteria get multiplies faster than the urine passes out, it causes infections.

 As we have already mentioned, the infection occurs when the bacteria makes its way into the urinary tract.
 This happens through

 It is not the pregnancy that increases the risk of urinary tract infection.
 It is the physical and hormonal changes that take place during the pregnancy that leads to urinary tract infection.
 Some of the reasons that make women susceptible to urinary tract infection during pregnancy are:

 Lower urinary tract infections can be treated with antibiotics that are safe during pregnancy.
-Doctors usually prescribe a 3 to 7-day course of antibiotics that are considered safe for both the mother and her child.
-Sometimes depending on the severity, a 14-day course of antibiotic is also prescribed.
+Doctors usually prescribe a 3 a 7-day course of antibiotics that are safe for both the mother and her child.
+Sometimes, depending on the severity, they also prescribe a 14-day course of antibiotics.
 Another urine test is performed once the treatment has finished making sure the bladder infection is fully gone.

 It is difficult to prevent urinary tract infections during pregnancy completely.
 There are no preventing methods that are 100% effective.
-However, there are several precautionary steps that can be taken to help reduce the chances of getting a urinary tract infection in the course of pregnancy.
+However, there are several precautionary steps that help reduce the chances of getting a urinary tract infection in the course of pregnancy.
 These include:

-Did you suffer from urinary tract infection during pregnancy?
+Did you suffer from urinary tract infections during pregnancy?
 What did you do to prevent it?
 Do share your experience in the comments section below.